Healthdirect Free Australian health advice you can count on.

 Healthy-eating tips

-• Use extra virgin olive oil in cooking.
+• Use extra virgin olive oil in cooking, instead of coconut oil or butter.

 • Replace saturated fats with unsaturated fats; for example, use avocado, tahini, nut or seed butter instead of dairy butter.